Hurricane Joaquin batters Bahamas, fate of cargo ship unknown

 Before the first easterly shift in Joaquin's trajectory, New York and New Jersey - where Superstorm Sandy killed more than 120 people and caused $70 billion of property damage in October 2012 - both faced potential threats from the storm.

-(Reporting by David Adams in Miami; Additional reporting by Colleen Jenkins in North Carolina; Writing by Tom Brown and Jonathan Oatis; Editing by James Dalgleish and Leslie Adler)
+(Reporting by David Adams in Miami; Additional reporting by Colleen Jenkins in North Carolina; Writing by Tom Brown; Editing by James Dalgleish)